 group, and so on).

 - realm: The realm the resource is in.
 A realm is a set of regions that share entities.
-The only possible value is
+Possible values are

 - region: The region the resource is in (for example,

 eu-frankfurt-1).
 With the introduction of the Frankfurt region, the format switched from a three-character code to a longer string.
 This part is present in the OCID only for regional resources or those specific to a single availability domain.
 If the region is not applicable to the resource, this part might be blank (see the example tenancy ID below).